markCwatson/budgetpals/README.md

 ## Running docker containers and testing

-Right now the projet consists of three docker containers: a simple api with few endpoints, an nginx reverse-proxy server, and a database.
+Right now the project consists of three docker containers: a simple api with few endpoints, an nginx reverse-proxy server, and a database.
 You can run and test this tandom by following these steps:

 1. Set you environment variables inside a `.env` file at same level as the `docker-compose.yml` file.
 Here is an example.